From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Experimental Analysis

 For \chatgpt and \copilot, the number of biflows is similar regardless of the generated content.
 Instead, \Gemini produces more than double the biflows during text generation compared to multimodal generation.
 On the other hand, when looking at multimodal content, \Gemini generates the lowest number of biflows, while \copilot accounts for the highest, with more than $1000$ biflows.

 In terms of both packets and volume, \copilot and \Gemini generate an amount of traffic for textual responses significantly lower than that generated for multimodal content.
 Detailing, \copilot produces $189$K packets for textual responses and $244$K for multimodal ones ($+29\%$); similarly, the volume increases from $55$~MB to $135$~MB ($+145\%$).
 This trend is even more pronounced for \Gemini, with the packet count rising from $143$K to $274$K ($+91\%$) and the traffic volume surging from $67$~MB to $212$~MB ($+216\%$) in the case of multimodal generation.
-These results highlight that responses including images cause a significantly higher network load, especially in terms of traffic volume.

-Conversely, \chatgpt discloses a very peculiar behavior.
+These results highlight that responses including images cause a significantly higher network load, especially in terms of traffic volume. \begin{draft} Conversely, \chatgpt displays a very peculiar behavior.
 Indeed, \chatgptt generates more than twice the number of packets ($1696$K) and traffic volume ($1573$~MB) compared to \chatgptm ($770$K and $665$~MB, respectively).
-A closer examination of \chatgpt's traffic-generation behavior suggests that the significant packet count and data volume likely stem from an incremental transmission of responses in batches of tokens or text chunks when long responses are provided (i.e.~\chatgpt starts transmitting the model's output while it continues generating the full response). \footnote{This hypothesis is supported by preliminary observations of \chatgpt behavior when accessed via web browser, as well as by the study of the official OpenAI documentation, reporting the option for requesting incremental responses (\url{https://platform.openai.com/docs/guides/streaming-responses}).}
+A closer examination of \chatgpt's traffic generation---validated through ad-hoc experiments---reveals that this significant inflation stems from the incremental transmission of textual responses (i.e.~streaming) in small batches of tokens (or text chunks).
+While reducing perceived latency, this delivery mechanism fragments the response into a much higher number of small packets.
+Consequently, the cumulative overhead of the protocol headers (e.g., IP, TCP, TLS) attached to each fragment leads to a substantial increase in total traffic volume compared to a standard, non-incremental delivery (e.g., used for images).
+Additionally, the incremental nature of the transmission triggers a higher frequency of control packets (e.g., TCP ACKs) to maintain the stream's flow control and reliability, further inflating the packet count. \footnote{This behavior is consistent with the official OpenAI documentation describing the streaming response option (\url{https://platform.openai.com/docs/guides/streaming-responses}).
+Our tests further confirm that for long textual responses, the protocol-level overhead becomes the primary driver of the observed traffic inflation.} \end{draft}

 Analyzing the share of downstream/upstream traffic, \copilot shows similar percentages of downstream packets for both types of generated content, while the downstream data volume is higher for multimodal generation than for text generation ($84\%$ vs.~$65\%$).
 For \Gemini, the percentage of downstream traffic is higher than \copilot, both in terms of number of packets and, more significantly, volume, which reaches $95\%$ of total traffic.
 In contrast, the downstream traffic is comparable for \chatgptt and \chatgptm: the number of packets is slightly lower than $70\%$, and the downstream volume exceeds $94\%$ in both cases.